sj2020pro/Fault-Detection/README.md

-# DEVNet Anomaly Detection Demo
+# NSUAD Anomaly Detection Demo

 This repository contains a reproducible implementation and demonstration of **NSUAD**, a deep-learning–based anomaly detection model.
 The project includes a complete environment setup (Python 3.6 + TensorFlow 1.10), a deterministic training pipeline,